5 Interview tips and job interview questions for teens

 Example: “For the past year, I’ve served as the president of the fashion club at school, which is why I’m so interested in the fashion industry.
 That’s one reason why I want to work at XYZ shoes.”

 Job interview question #4: “Why should I hire you?”

 This is the interviewer asking why you’re the best choice out of all the applicants.
 It’s a hard question to answer, but it’s your chance to sell yourself and make a great impression.

 Look at the job description and identify which duties you would excel at.
 Tie that into your answer to show that you’ll not only fulfill the job requirements but exceed them.

-Example: “I’m an extrovert who loves working with people.
+Example: “I’m an extrovert who loves working with and helping people.
 I saw this position calls for customer service, and my strong interpersonal skills would be a great fit.”